1. GENERAL PROVISIONS

 Under no circumstances may the Bank be held liable for any damaging consequences of the information it has filed with the LTA.

 14.1.
-The Client warrants that neither the Client, its representatives nor to the best of the knowledge of the Client, any of their employees, officers, directors or affiliates are currently the subject of any sanctions administered by the U.S. Department of Treasury’s Office of Foreign Assets Control (“OFAC”) or any other relevant U.S. authority or any similar sanctions imposed by the European Union, any member state of the European Economic Area, United Nations Security Council or HM Treasury (collectively, “Economic Sanctions”).
+For as long as there is a business relationship between the Client and the Bank, the Client warrants that neither the Client, its representatives nor to the best of the knowledge of the Client, any of the Client’s or its representatives’ subsidiaries, employees, officers, directors, affiliates, proxies, persons acting on its/her/his behalf or controlling persons (i) is currently a person with whom transactions are prohibited or limited subject to any sanctions administered or enforced by the U.S. Department of Treasury’s Office of Foreign Assets Control (“OFAC”), any other relevant U.S. authority nor any sanctions imposed by any governmental body or authority of the European Union, the European Economic Area or any member state of the European Economic Area, the United Nations Security Council or HM Treasury (collectively, “Economic Sanctions”); (ii) is located, organized or resident in a jurisdiction that is subject to Economic Sanctions; nor (iii) has done or is doing business with a person subject to Economic Sanctions at the time of such business.

-The Client will not directly or indirectly use its assets, or lend, contribute or otherwise make available such assets to any affiliates, joint venture partners or any other person or entity, for the purpose of financing, directly or indirectly, any activities in or involving any country or territory, or with or involving any person or entity, that is the subject of any Economic Sanctions.
+- not use that any of the funds it receives, including in relation to the issuance of securities, in any manner whatsoever to circumvent any Economic Sanctions or any AML/CFT laws or regulations; not directly or indirectly use, lend, contribute or otherwise make available its assets to any person or entity, for the purpose of financing, directly or indirectly, any activities in or involving any country or territory, or with or involving any person or entity, that is subject to any Economic Sanctions or AML/CFT laws or regulations;

-In case of violation by the Client of any undertaking in connection with the above Economic Sanctions regime, the Bank shall have the right to terminate the contractual relationship with immediate effect, without incurring any liability.
+In case the Bank has reasonable grounds to believe that the Client has breached any of the above undertakings, the Bank may terminate the contractual relationship with immediate effect and without incurring any liability.

 15. SPECIFIC PROVISIONS RELATING TO PAYMENT SERVICES